-ESU would need to increase tuition by an additional 20%, for a total increase of 24%, to close the current operating gap.
+ESU would need to increase tuition by 24% to close the current operating gap.

 (Note: See Appendix F-1 for the university's planned uses of the additional tuition revenues.
 Appendix F-2 gives the status of the university's General Fees Fund (where tuition is deposited).
 Appendix F-3 compares the FY 2024 revenue changes by major category to historical figures.)